dataminer-site/dataminer-site.github.io/docs/archive/0.10/extensions/working_with_extensions.md

 `INSTALL` can be used with the path to either a `.duckdb_extension` file.
 `.duckdb_extension.gz` files need to be decompressed before issuing `INSTALL name.duckdb_extension;`.

-For example, if the file was available into the same directory as where DuckDB is being executed, you can install it as follows:
+For example, if the file was available into the same directory as where DataMiner is being executed, you can install it as follows:

 ```sql
 INSTALL 'path/to/httpfs.duckdb_extension';